 Step 2: Submit a letter of interest to the City Manager.

-Step 3: Planning Commission 1st Hearing.
+Step 3: Planning Commission Review.
 Planning Department staff schedule the item for review at the first available Commission meeting.
 Following review, the Commission makes a recommendation to City Council for disposal of the property and the preferred method of disposal.

-Step 4: City Council 1st Hearing.
+Step 4: City Council Review.
 City Council considers the Commission's recommendation and decides on the request for lease or purchase only.
-If City Council approves the request, Council directs the City Manager to begin the public process by "noticing" how the land is to be disposed and any associated performance or development criteria.
+If City Council puts the property out for proposals, Council directs the City Manager to begin the public process by "noticing" how the land is to be disposed and any associated performance or development criteria.
 The information must be publicly noticed for 30 days before any further action occurs.
 (If Council denies the request, whether in agreement with, or contrary to the Commission's recommendation, the City takes no further action.)

-Step 5: Planning Commission 2nd Hearing.
+Step 5: Planning Commission Review.
 Following the 30-day public notice period, the Commission reviews proposals received during that time at the next available Commission meeting.
 Based on the review, the Commission selects and recommends the preferred proposal to City Council.

 Step 7: Lease and/or sale initiation.
 The City Manager and staff work with the successful applicant to initiate the lease and/or sale agreement in accordance with Council's direction and City Code.